Pantex Orientation

 1942: Pantex Helps Win World War II

 The desperate need for munitions to fight World War II led to the creation of the Pantex Ordnance Plant, built on 16,000 acres of land east of Amarillo, Texas.
-Operations began on September 17, 1942, only nine months after the commencement of construction.
+Operations began on September 17, 1942, only nine months after construction began.

-The Pantex Ordnance Plant closed on August 16, 1945, just one day after the announcement of surrender by Japan.
-Theland acquired to build Pantex was leased to Texas Technological College (now Texas Tech University) for $1.
+The Pantex Ordnance Plant closed on August 16, 1945, shortly after the announcement of Japan’s surrender.
+The land acquired to build Pantex was leased to Texas Technological College, now Texas Tech University, for $1.

 The Present and Future of Pantex

-For source material and more information on Pantex history, please check out Pantex Plant History (energy.gov), 12/20/2021
+For source material and more information about Pantex history, please visit Pantex Plant History, Pantex Mission, and the NNSA Pantex Plant Contract page.

 Metal Trades Department History

 By 1908, workers and their unions had grown restive over the preceding two decades.
-Sporadic efforts to raise wages, secure an eight-hour day and to gain some semblance of equality with management were frustrated byindifferent lawmakers and aggressive management organizations.
-Unions had no legal status, and lawmakers werecavalier about responding to the concerns of workers.
+Sporadic efforts to raise wages, secure an eight-hour day, and gain some semblance of equality with management were frustrated by indifferent lawmakers and aggressive management organizations.
+Unions had no legal status, and lawmakers were often cavalier about responding to the concerns of workers.

-The organization was realigned as the Federated Metal Trades on a national basis during the 1900 AFL Convention, under the leadership of President James Cramer and Secretary L.R.
-Thomas.
-That forerunner of the MTD operated independent of the AFL for the next eight years until the AFL formally chartered it in June 1908 with anaggregate membership of some 600,000 workers.
+The organization was realigned as the Federated Metal Trades on a national basis during the 1900 AFL Convention.
+That forerunner of the MTD operated independently of the AFL until the AFL formally chartered the Metal Trades Department in 1908.

-For source material and more information on the MTD, please check out Metal Trades Department, 12/20/2021
+For source material and more information about the MTD, please visit the Metal Trades Department, AFL-CIO.

 The Metal Trades Council of Amarillo & Vicinity

-In 1951, the Proctor & Gamble Defense Corporation was given authority by the Atomic Energy Commission to manage and operate the Pantex Ordnance Plant.
-That same year, the Metal Trades Council of Amarillo & Vicinity (MTC) was chartered, and by 1952 had successfully negotiated a two-year contract with the Corporation.
-In a segment posted in is what is now known as the “Pantexan” Vol. I Issue 2, August 15, 1952:
+In 1951, the Procter & Gamble Defense Corporation was given authority by the Atomic Energy Commission to manage and operate the Pantex Ordnance Plant.
+That same year, the Metal Trades Council of Amarillo & Vicinity was chartered, and by 1952 it had successfully negotiated a two-year contract with the corporation.

 Schmitz